-Whereas the Spectrum only supports a single limited colour display format, the SPECTRA interface provides support for an additional 11 display modes.
-These allow up to 64 unique colours to be shown simultaneously, and at a variety of vertical colour resolutions up to eight times higher than the standard Spectrum display.
+Whereas the Spectrum only supports a single limited colour display format, the SPECTRA interface provides support for an additional 31 display formats.
+These allow up to 64 unique colours to be shown simultaneously, and at a variety of colour resolutions up to eight times higher in the vertical direction and up to two times higher in the horizontal direction than the standard Spectrum display.
 The additional colours may also be applied to the border area, and the interface includes support for multiple screens (similar in concept to the dual screen mechanism introduced on the Spectrum 128).
 These new display modes are achieved without the need for any non-standard internal modifications to the Spectrum.

-The new display modes concentrate on the colour aspect of the screen.
-This is because it is the colour abilities of the Spectrum that are arguably in most need of enhancement, and is due to the design Sinclair used that allowed the computer to produce a 'full colour' screen using less than 7K of RAM.
+The new display modes concentrate on the colour aspect of the screen because it is the colour abilities of the Spectrum that are arguably in most need of enhancement.
+This is due to the design Sinclair used that allowed them to create a computer that was capable of producing a 'full colour' screen using less than 7K of RAM.
 This feat was achieved by cleverly superimposing a coarse colour grid (the attributes file) on top of a finer pixel grid (the display file).
 This dramatically reduced the amount of RAM required but resulted in the smallest colour entity covering an area of 8 by 8 pixels, causing the infamous colour clash effect seen in many Spectrum games.
 A design that would have allowed each pixel to be individually set to any of the 8 basic colours would have required 18K of RAM, which is 2K more than the total memory initially shipped with the Spectrum!

 To understand the remainder of this chapter, it is useful to establish some terminology to describe the structure of a screen display.
-The active portion of the Spectrum's display consists of 192 pixels in the vertical direction and 256 pixels in the horizontal direction.
+The active portion of the Spectrum's display consists of 256 pixels in the horizontal direction and 192 pixels in the vertical direction.
 The horizontal pixels are grouped into blocks of 8 to form 32 columns.
 The vertical pixels are also grouped into blocks of 8 and form 24 rows.
 The Spectrum's display file operates at the pixel level whereas its attributes file operates at the row and column level.
+Each byte position in the attributes file is referred to as a cell.

-The SPECTRA interface provides support for display modes with attribute line heights of 1, 2, 4 and 8 pixels.
-These modes are referred to as single line, dual line, quad line, and row and yield vertical colour resolutions of 192, 96, 48 and 24 lines respectively.
-Each position identified by a line and column pair is referred to as a cell and is stored in a separate byte.
-The range of available modes is summarised in the table below.
+The SPECTRA interface provides support for display modes with attribute heights of 1, 2, 4 and 8 pixels, and widths of 4 and 8 pixels.
+The height modes are referred to as single line, dual line, quad line, and row and yield vertical colour resolutions of 192, 96, 48 and 24 attributes respectively.
+The width modes are referred to as full cell and half cell and yield horizontal colour resolutions of 32 and 64 attributes respectively.
+A cell can therefore hold information for either a single attribute (full cell mode) or two attributes (half cell mode).
+In all display modes the display file resolution remains at 256 x 192 pixels.
+When referring to just those aspects of the display mode that affect the size and colour range of the attributes file, the term attribute mode is used.
+The choice of different attribute modes allows a trade-off between the number of colours, colour resolution and the memory used for the display information.

+The range of available attribute modes is summarised in the tables below.